ksz-ksz/rxjs-insights/docs/devtools/setup.md

 > Note: The `connect()` function returns a Promise that resolves to `true` if the connection was established or `false` otherwise.
 > After the call the devtools will be awaited for the amount of time specified by the optional function parameter (one second by default).
-> It's not recommended to wait with bootstrapping the app until the Promise resolves as it will result with additional delay for anyone that does not have the devtools installed.
+> It's not recommended to wait with bootstrapping the app until the Promise resolves as it will result in additional delay for anyone that does not have the devtools installed.
-> However, it might be handy for small test/POC apps or when you just want to test some RxJS code in a sandbox (e.g. StackBlitz).
+> However, it might be handy for small test/POC apps or when you just want to test some RxJS code in a sandbox (e.g. on StackBlitz).